Health insurance policies with physiotherapy cover

 Waiting periods for physio claims

-Waiting periods – the amount of time you need to wait after taking out a policy before making a claim – are set by the insurers, not the government.
+Waiting periods – the amount of time you need to wait after taking out a policy before making a claim – are set by health insurers, not the government.
 Because of this, waiting periods will vary from insurer to insurer.
 According to the Private Health Insurance Ombudsman, the average waiting period for physiotherapy is about two months.

 There are also special signup deals on offer by various providers that can remove waiting periods if you apply before a certain date.
 However, as always, we’d encourage you to weigh up the price and features of a particular policy before making a decision.